oVirt/ovirt-site/source/template/networkfiltering.html.md

         For each VM network interface being sent to VDSM If `*`EnableMACAntiSpoofingFilterRules`*` is enabled  and cluster level equals/greater than 3.2:
-            Add no-mac-spoofing, no-arp-mac-spoofing filter names for the VM interface
+            Add vdsm-no-mac-spoofing filter name for the VM interface

 Changes will be made in *VmInfoBuilder.addNetworkInterfaceProperties()*

+*Hot Plug Nic* will also provide list of filter names, if system is configure to prevent mac-spoofing.

 #### VDSM

+VDSM will define a custom nwfilter rule on libvirt - vdsm-no-mac-spoofing, consists of out-of-the-box rules no-mac-spoofing and no-arp-mac-spoofing.

+##### Create VM API

 The VM creation API will be extended to support network filtering for VM nics.